None-later/rhce.co/content/rhce/system_configuration_and_management/configure_a_system_to_authenticate_using_Kerberos.md

 Title: Configure system to authenticate using Kerberos
 Objective: 4
-Category: 1.
-System Configuration and Management- (RHCE)
+Category: a.
+System Configuration and Management - (RHCE)
 Tags: RHCE

 Kerberos is an authentication method that allows users to authenticate without directly providing their password.
 You can read more on Kerberos over at: